sryden-organization/heliactyl/README.md

-# Coming Soon
+# (pretend this is a windows 98 window bar)
-Heliactyl 1.0 is under construction.
-Continue using 0.8 for now.
+Why are you here?